singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 ```

 #### 2. Compile the Site
-It's quite possible to compile without bundler, using e.g. the `nanoc compile` or even the short hand notation, simpy `nanoc` and the site will be build.
+It's quite possible to compile without Bundler, using e.g. the `nanoc compile` or even the short hand notation, simpy `nanoc` and the site will be build.
 However, it is recommended that one uses Bundler and that is exactly what we intend to do, following up on the last step.

 From terminal, again from your site root, use this command: